Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 As far as the money, he has a really great team of financial advisers.
 And he’s not a spender.
 He will make a dollar cry.
 We’re not concerned about that.
 But like all moms, I worry about my 21-year-old.
 You want to make sure he’s making the right choices with women.
 It can be rough.
 You just hope he makes good choices.

-DB: What we tried to do with Mookie was teach him that money doesn’t make you; you have to make the money.
+Diana Benedict (Mookie Betts' mom): What we tried to do with Mookie was teach him that money doesn’t make you; you have to make the money.
 You have to go after what you’re striving for.
 We didn’t want his head to get big.
 You have to like what you’re doing.
 It shows in how you act.
 That’s what we always wanted to teach him.

 I felt like, as he was going through the grind of the minor leagues, it would make him appreciate the majors more when he got there.
 It’s a grind coming up the ranks.
 We always encouraged him, but we couldn’t do the work for him.
 But he’s done the work, and that’s why he’s successful.